timothydplatt/AI-Dice-Game/README.md

 There are numerous ways this code could be implemented.
 Artificial Intelligence: A Modern Approaches approach (GitHub, 2023) is quite succict but not particularly readable in my opinion - it's also the only example that uses epsilon versus theta to represent a small value to determine if the algorithm has converged, which is the greek symbol I've traditionally understood to represent a small arbitrary value so it was interesting to see all other texts use theta to represent a small arbitrary value.

-Some techniques break the value iteration algorithm down into multiple functions - usually having a sepearate "one-step look-ahead" function, which performs the Bellman update, to break out this quite complex calculation into discrete operations (Tokuç, 2021).
+Some techniques break the value iteration algorithm down into multiple functions - usually having a separate "one-step look-ahead" function, which performs the Bellman update, to break out this quite complex calculation into discrete operations (Tokuç, 2021).
 Typically, I'd find this a more intuitive approach than having several nested loops all within a single function but in the case of value iteration I find keeping the code all in one function more readable and easier to understand what's happening.
 Equally, the results of the operation are stored in all manner of ways, with some examples storing the the state/values in one dictionary and one state/policy in another dictionary or using Q tables to represent states and rewards in a tabular format.

 My implementation of the value iteration function, with comments removed, is shown below: